wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started/test-siddhi-application.md

 ## What's Next?

-Once you have tested and ensured that the `TemperatureApp` Siddhi application functions as expected, you can deploy it to process actual data.
-To do this, proceed to [Step 4: Deploy the Siddhi Application](deploy-siddhi-application.md).
+When you are designing Siddhi applications, you may need to use functions, transports, formats that the WSO2 Streaming Integrator does not support by default.
+In such situations, you can extend the Streaming Integrator by installing the required Siddhi extensions.
+To try out installing a Siddhi extension that is not shipped with WSO2 Streaming Integrator by default, proceed to [Step 6: Extend Streaming Integrator](extend-si.md).